 Data management requires its own set of goals and expectations.
 In active ownership, at a minimum, ESG teams shouldn’t have to administer and police things like activity recording, notes, and progress monitoring.
 However, the reality is that many investors do struggle to systematically record and manage this data, which, in turn, can hurt the quality of their stewardship and related disclosures.

 To assess if your system capabilities are adequate or not, preferably you evaluate your current setup and perform a benchmark of available alternatives.
-Here’s a stewardship system evaluation template you might find useful for comparison.
+Here’s an Engagement and vote tracking RfP template you might find useful for comparison.

 Step 2.
 Prioritisation: